computational-linguistics-class/computational-linguistics-class.github.io/assignment8.md

 # Part 1: Lexico-Syntactic Patterns aka Hearst Patterns for Hypernym Learning

-Marti Hearst, in his famous [paper](http://www.aclweb.org/anthology/C92-2082) described lexico-syntactic patterns that can be used for Hyponym acquisition.
+Marti Hearst, in her famous [paper](http://www.aclweb.org/anthology/C92-2082) described lexico-syntactic patterns that can be used for Hyponym acquisition.

 Consider the sentence,
 ```